KAlikhanov/cost_of_data_comparison/README.md

 how the data supports my claims when comparing the extremes.

 Second, I chose to go with a bar graph, it is easily readable and will show off the comparisons between the data set in a very obvious way.
 Because this format for a data visualization is simple that also means it is very readable while effectively getting a message across to the audience.

+I decided to go with three visualizations because even though I cut down on the data it is still a lot to digest with just one graph.
+Having one section, a second section, and then them combined makes it easier to understand for the audience.

+In the original visualization they included some extra information, I decided to not put that information on my data but rather include it in the code below it in comparison_visualized.
+This is so that information wise my visualization is not lacking when compared to the original.
+Though I omitted some of the extraneous information that could not be derived from the data/ was not relevant.